 Here at Language Point we go by the motto of "quality, integrity, innovation".
 We aim to bring sustainable teacher training to the places which need them the most.
 We believe that geography should not be a barrier to education.
+Language Point works with registered charities, refugee and migrant organisations to ensure that the teaching and learning that happens on our online courses brings benefits to a wide range of people in different circumstances.

 BA(Hons), CELTA, DELTA, PGDipTESOL, MATESOL